swiftly-solution/documentation/src/docs/scripting/events/gameevents/onspecmodeupdated.md

 ---

 # OnSpecModeUpdated
-This event is triggered when spec_mode_updated is triggered
+This event is triggered when spec_mode_updated is triggered.
 ::: tabs
 @tab Lua
 ```lua